CELEBRATING 75 YEARS OF CHINMAYA MISSION

 No. We will provide all the Samagri items needed for the Havan which will be conveniently assembled and ready for your use on the day.

-How do I register for Havan?
+How do I register for the Havan?

 Families must register in advance to reserve a Havan Kund.
 Since participation is limited to 108 families, early registration is encouraged.